akuity/argo-workflows-ml-demo/README.md

 ### Webhook

-A [WorkflowEventBinding](face-detect/minio-eventbinding.yaml) allows the Argo API server acts as the webhook receiver.
+A [WorkflowEventBinding](face-detect/minio-eventbinding.yaml) allows the Argo API server to act as a webhook receiver.

 Minio is configured with a Webhook Event Destination to the Argo API server. e.g.: